Selection Ranks and Entry Schemes

-At UON you are more than just a Selection Rank (SR).
+At the University of Newcastle you are more than just an ATAR.
 We know your results in your final year subjects are also indicators that you are going to thrive at university.
-Under this early offer program we match your performance in your Year 12 subjects with related UON degrees.
+Under this early offer program we match your performance in your Year 12 subjects with related degrees.

 Year 12 adjustment points (previously called bonus points) scheme